Forms

 Overview

-The autocomplete is an interactive input component that helps users quickly find and select values from a predefined list of options as they type.
+Autocomplete helps users quickly find and select values from predefined options as they type.

-They combine the flexibility of text input with dropdown-style selection, providing suggestions that match the user’s input in real-time.
-This pattern reduces errors, speeds up data entry, and improves the overall form completion experience.
+Autocomplete combines text input flexibility with dropdown-style selection, providing real-time suggestions matching user input.
+This pattern reduces errors, speeds data entry, and improves form completion.

 Build Effort